Providence County Courthouse: History

-Town house (1723-1875)
+Town house (1723–1875)

-The lot currently occupied by the courthouse has been used for governmental and judicial purposes since the since the 18th century.
-In 1794, the city purchased a building at the southern corner of College and Benefit Streets originally built in 1723 by the First Congregational Society for use as a meeting house.
+The lot currently occupied by the courthouse has been used for governmental and judicial purposes since the 18th century.
+In 1794, the city purchased a building at the southern corner of college and Benefit Streets originally built in 1723 by the First Congregational Society for use as a meeting house.
 Known as the "town house," this building hosted public meetings and was occasionally used as a courthouse.

-First Providence County Courthouse (1877-1924)
+First Providence County Courthouse (1877–1924)

 In March 1875, the property was condemned and a city commission began work to construct a new public building at the site.
 The resulting courthouse, was designed by Stone & Carpenter in the High Victorian Gothic style.
 Work on the structure began in July 1875 and was completed in December 1877.

 Second Providence County Courthouse (1924)

 In 1923, a public commission began work to erect a new courthouse at the site.
 Among the reasons cited for the construction of a new building were the prior structure's inadequate space and lack of fireproofing.

-The second and current courthouse was erected between 1924-1933 following a design by Jackson, Robertson & Adams.
+The second and current courthouse was erected between 1924 and 1933 following a design by Jackson, Robertson & Adams.

 As part of the construction process, the historic Stephen Hopkins House was moved from its original location on the lot to an adjacent property.